 Developing good throwing mechanics is important not just for velocity, but also for accuracy, endurance, and injury prevention.
 I’m not going to discuss pitching mechanics in this article, as I believe mechanics are best learned from video, or better yet live instruction from someone who knows how to teach it.

 Physical conditioning is important at every level, though in the U.S. it’s generally not emphasized until high school.
 For those players who play a lot of baseball each year, it will not only help them become better athletes and ball players, it will also reduce chances for injury.
 Velocity will increase from additional strength in legs and in the core.
 I discuss physical conditioning in more detail and link to some good exercise plans in: Strength and Conditioning Guide for Pre-High School Athletes (Especially Baseball).

-Long toss is a more controversial way to help strengthen the arm.
-Some people believe it does not add velocity.
-However, long toss does help players better understand release points (so that throws do not go too high or too low).
+Long toss help players better understand release points (so that throws do not go too high or too low).
 Long toss also strengthens the arm in a way that reduces the chances for injury.
+Many people also believe it helps increase velocity, especially when the “pull down” part of the long toss is taken seriously (see video below for how throwers for go to maximum distance, then maintain velocity as they shorten the distance).
 The following video is one that I like to show kids to inspire them to do long toss the right way:

 Throwing weighted balls is another way to get stronger and therefore increase velocity.
 However, it is generally not recommended for kids below high school age.